-OverviewThe Bianco Grat is one of the most popular and sought-after routes in the eastern Alps.
-Strictly speaking it leads to the summit of the Piz Alv (3995m) and it is therefore also known as the Crast'Alva.
-Generally speaking the route is not referred to by this name as the Piz Alv is seen by most as just a fore-summit in the ridge leading up to the eastern most 4000m peak in the Alps, Piz Bernina (4048m).
+The Biancograt is one of the most popular and sought-after routes in the Eastern Alps.
+Strictly speaking it leads to the summit of the Pizzo Bianco aka Piz Alv (3995 m) and it is therefore also known with the name of Crast'Alva, meaning "white ridge".
+Generally speaking the route is not referred to this name as the Piz Alv is seen by most as just a fore-summit along the ridge leading up to the summit of the Easternmost 4000m peak in the Alps, Piz Bernina 4048 m.

-The route is usually climbed as a traverse, starting at the Tschierva hut and traversing the Piz Bernina to spend the night in the Rifugio Marco e Rosa which is just below the Bernina on the Italian side of the mountain.
+The route is usually climbed as a traverse, starting at the Tschierva hut and traversing the Piz Bernina to spend the night in the Rifugio Marco e Rosa, which is just below the summit of Bernina on the Italian side of the mountain.
 Guidebook times vary but the traverse costs most parties about 6-8 hours.
 Keep in mind that this route is very popular and will therefore attract very large crowds.
 As a consequence, delays and traffic jams are almost inevitable.
-This is especially the case for the rocky intersection between the Piz Alv and the Piz Bernina which contains the trickiest rock climbing and an abseil that can really cause queues to form.
+This is especially the case for the rocky intersection between the Piz Alv and the Piz Bernina, which contains the trickiest rock climbing and an abseil that can really cause queues to form.

-The Bianco Grat is climbed from the Tschierva hut which is run by the Swiss Alpine Club (SAC).
-It is a large hut but frequently fully booked due to the popularity of the route so make sure to phone ahead.
-The hut can be reached by footpath from Pontresina (where you can also park your car) in about three hours.
+The Bianco Grat is climbed from the Tschierva hut, which is run by the Swiss Alpine Club (SAC).
+It is a wide hut, but frequently fully booked due to the popularity of the route, so make sure to phone ahead.
+The hut can be reached by footpath from Pontresina (where you can also park your car) in about 3 hours.

 Good for acclimatisation as well!

 From the Tschierva hut follow the footpath eastwards along the glacier.
 The path contains lots of scrambling and easy climbing so make sure your headlight has sufficient battery power.
 Going eastwards and steadily gaining altitude the path eventually becomes less distinct as you enter a rubble field.
 As you round the shoulder coming down from the Piz Morteratsch you reach the small glacier that leads you underneath the Fuorcla Prievlusa which is the col from which the ridge is gained.

 There are two ways to reach the Fuorcla; the first one is by crossing the glacier to the broad rocky ledge on your left-hand side and climbing the klettersteig (via ferrata) from there to the col. Alternatively you can continue upwards via the steep icefield (50 - 55 degrees).
 Note that the notice board in the Tschierva hut discourages this approach because of the danger of rockfall (at least in 2007 it did!).
 We chose to take the via ferrata which is found by walking leftwards across the broad rock band.
 Make your way up to the col, being careful not to dislodge any stones on the parties below.